kubesail/kubesail-docs/docs/guides/pibox/os.md

 # PiBox OS

+> Download the latest version [on GitHub](https://github.com/kubesail/pibox-os/releases)

 We maintain and distribute a modified 64-bit Raspberry Pi OS image which adds some additional kernel modules.
-You can download it here: [TODO]

 The rest of this page contains the instructions for making those modifications yourself if you decide to [reflash your PiBox](/guides/pibox/rpiboot).
 In general, the modifications we make are: